English literature: Prose

-Late Renaissance (1625–1660)
+Caroline era (1625-1649) & Interregnum (1649–1660)

 Poetry

-The Metaphysical poets John Donne (1572–1631) and George Herbert (1593–1633) were still alive after 1625, and later in the 17th century a second generation of metaphysical poets were writing, including Richard Crashaw (1613–1649), Andrew Marvell (1621–1678), Thomas Traherne (1636 or 1637–1674) and Henry Vaughan (1622–1695).
-The Cavalier poets were another important group of 17th-century poets, who came from the classes that supported King Charles I during the English Civil War (1642–51).
+The Metaphysical poets John Donne and George Herbert were still alive after 1625, and later in the 17th century a second generation of metaphysical poets were writing, including Richard Crashaw, Andrew Marvell, Thomas Traherne and Henry Vaughan.

+The Cavalier poets were another important group of 17th-century poets, who came from the classes that supported King Charles I during the English Civil War (1642–1651).
 (King Charles reigned from 1625 and was executed in 1649).
 The best known of the Cavalier poets are Robert Herrick, Richard Lovelace, Thomas Carew and Sir John Suckling.
 They "were not a formal group, but all were influenced by" Ben Jonson.
 Most of the Cavalier poets were courtiers, with notable exceptions.
 For example, Robert Herrick was not a courtier, but his style marks him as a Cavalier poet.
 Cavalier works make use of allegory and classical allusions, and are influenced by Roman authors Horace, Cicero and Ovid.

-John Milton (1608–1674) "was the last great poet of the English Renaissance" and published a number of works before 1660, including L'Allegro,1631; Il Penseroso, 1634; Comus (a masque), 1638; and Lycidas, (1638).
+John Milton "was the last great poet of the English Renaissance" and published a number of works before 1660, including L'Allegro (1631), Il Penseroso (1634), the masque Comus (1638) and Lycidas (1638).
 However, his major epic works, including Paradise Lost (1667) were published in the Restoration period.

-Restoration Age (1660–1700)
+Stuart Restoration (1660–1714)

 Restoration literature includes both Paradise Lost and the Earl of Rochester's Sodom, the sexual comedy of The Country Wife and the moral wisdom of Pilgrim's Progress.
 It saw Locke's Two Treatises on Government, the founding of the Royal Society, the experiments and the holy meditations of Robert Boyle, the hysterical attacks on theatres from Jeremy Collier, the pioneering of literary criticism from Dryden, and the first newspapers.
 The official break in literary culture caused by censorship and radically moralist standards under Cromwell's Puritan regime created a gap in literary tradition, allowing a seemingly fresh start for all forms of literature after the Restoration.
 During the Interregnum, the royalist forces attached to the court of Charles I went into exile with the twenty-year-old Charles II.
 The nobility who travelled with Charles II were therefore lodged for over a decade in the midst of the continent's literary scene.